jamesrcounts/VariantSpark/kubernetes/README.md

 ## To Setup a VariantSpark-k cluster

 We are running in `us-west-2` (Oregon).
 AWS EKS is only available in `us-west-2` or `us-east-1` currently.
-NOTE: When we tested on `us-east-1`, we got 'out of resources' errors messages from EKS.
+TIP: When we tested on `us-east-1`, we got 'out of resources' errors messages from EKS.

 ### 1. Prepare the S3 bucket
-- create AWS s3 bucket in us-west-1 (should be in same region as cluster, currently using `us-west-2`,) note the bucket name - this will hold the Terraform state file  -> **1-time step**
+- Create AWS s3 bucket in us-west-1 (should be in same region as cluster, currently using `us-west-2`,) note the bucket name - this will hold the Terraform state file  -> **1-time step**

 ### 2. Update the Terrform Templates
-- update `main.tf` (line 3) with bucket name - line 6 (IAM user) profile if using something other than `[default]`, and also region (if using something other than `us-west-2`)
+- Update `main.tf` (line 3) with bucket name - line 6 (IAM user) profile if using something other than `[default]`, and also region (if using something other than `us-west-2`)
  - update `variables.tf` - change profie and region as above

 ### 3. Prepare and run Terraform Templates
-- navigate to `/infrastructure/`directory ->
+- Navigate to `/infrastructure/`directory ->

-- run `terraform init` - (first time only)
+- Run `terraform init` - (first time only)
-- run `terraform plan -var-file config.tfvars -out /tmp/tfplan` - verify no errors after it's run
+- Run `terraform plan -var-file config.tfvars -out /tmp/tfplan` - verify no errors after it's run
-- run `terraform apply "/tmp/tfplan"` - this can take up to 15 minutes
+- Run `terraform apply "/tmp/tfplan"` - this can take up to 15 minutes

 ### 4. Verify kubernetes cluster
     --- First Time Only (below) ---
     - from your terminal `cd`
     - then `mkdir .kube`